HARPgroup/HARParchive/HARP-2023-Summer/Mapping/README.md

     -   tables_cols: this is what columns are desired in the tables presented, such as c('name', 'riverseg', 'Metric', 'runid_11_l30_Qout', 'runid_13_l30_Qout', 'percentDiff_l30_Qout_runid_11_runid_13'),
     -   sort_col: this is what column will be sorted by in the table, such as 'percentDiff_l30_Qout_runid_11_runid_13',
     -   sort_decreasing: this is TRUE if sorting by decreasing and FALSE if sorting by increasing
+    -   data_set = use 'rseg_no_geom' for metrics that use rseg data.
+Use 'facils_nogeom' for metrics that use facil data, like unmet demand.
+    -   show_map = 'TRUE' when mapping for rseg data, 'FALSE' when mapping for facil data or unmet demand
+    -   digit = the decimals you want to round that table to

 -   Everything in custom aesthetics can be adjusted, if not changed, then defaults (below custom) will be used